Wondering what the best things to do in Malaga are? Here are our picks for the top things to do when visiting this magical seaside city!

 For starters, you can spend the day in Gibraltar where you are literally on the tip of Europe, or head up the coast to Nerja to explore caves and lounge on the beach.

-From Málaga, you can also take a day trip to Marbella, one of the most popular destinations in Costa del Sol for a day full of drinking, fine dining, and exploring the narrow streets filled with colorful houses.
+From Malaga, you can also visit Marbella, one of the most popular destinations in Costa del Sol.
+Here you can enjoy a day full of drinking, fine dining, and exploring the narrow streets filled with colorful houses.

 Finally, you can also take a day trip to the villages nearby to admire whitewashed houses in Frigiliana, Antequera, and Casares, all great places to have an authentic, local meal as well.